Important Elections Info

 Q: Do I have to attend meetings?

-A: Yes, you will likely sit on committees, attend a range of meetings with TUSA (including the Board of Management), UTAS and external stakeholders.
+A: Yes, you will likely sit on committees, attend a range of meetings with TUSA (including State Council meetings and with the Board of Management), UTAS and external stakeholders.

 Q: Will I have space to work if required?